ldrobnik/drobnik.writing/src/data/blognotes/grounding-the-otherworldly.md

 > Can you write a sci-fi novel with a minimum amount of exposition, and if so, how much exposition you need to make it work?

 It took me years to find an answer.
 The initial drafts portioned out exposition only through dialogue.
-The speculative layer of the novel was painted with just a few brush strokes, and the resulting painting was too abstract to have much resonance.
+As a result, the speculative layer of the novel was painted with just a few brush strokes, and the painting was too abstract to have much resonance.

 Then I added some environmental storytelling: the sci-fi part of the story was told also through ads, leaflets, TV and radio programs.
-The result was better, but it wasn’t quite it.
+The effect was better, but it wasn’t quite it.

 I started layering the novel with different texts: snippets of newspaper articles, encyclopaedic entries, fragments of instruction manuals.
 Only then did the sci-fi portion of the novel become defined enough for it to make a meaningful whole with the realistic part.